Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 Coombes snorted and snickered.
 She had an irreverent streak that he just loved.

 Pleased at his reaction, Ava returned her attention to the path.
-"Actually," she confessed, "the person I’d *really* like to get in front of the camera sometime is...well, Adam.
+"Actually," she confessed, "the person I’d *really* like to get in front of the camera sometime is... well, Adam.
 Any of the Beef Trio would do, but Adam in particular would be kinda..."

 "Striking."
 That was quite probably the most understated euphemism Coombes had ever employed.